AlmudenaZhou/data-engineer-gharchive/README.md

 ## Spark

 I read the parquet files generated at the [ETL phase](#etl) (at the Google Storage Bucket), transformed them using pyspark and loaded them into a BigQuery table.
+The table is partitioned by action_time to accommodate the data retrieved over time intervals.
+Additionally, it's clustered by last_actor_login to facilitate user-based analysis.

 Data transformations:
 - Deleted unneccessary columns